When Everyone Is Talking About A Topic You Can't Contribute To

 Sit back, don't put too much pressure on yourself to say something, and wait for the subject to change

 It's good if you can chime in to group conversations, but sometimes you just have nothing you can add.
 That's okay.
 It happens to everybody.
-A longer group conversation will go over many topics, and maybe in half an hour you'll be part of an insider discussion and someone else will be on the sidelines.
+A longer group conversation will go over many topics, and maybe in a while you'll be part of an insider discussion and someone else will be on the sidelines.
 If everyone else is enjoying the subject it's even somewhat rude and selfish to try to steer them off it.